xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

-[02/2025] The abstract of my MSc student, Qinqing Li, was accepted to the [BCSWomen Lovelace Colloquium](https://bcswomenlovelace.bcs.org/), which will be held in the University of Glasgow in April.
-Qinqing will present her work on multimodal medical image processing.
+[04/2025] My MSc student, Qinqing Li, attended the [BCSWomen Lovelace Colloquium](https://bcswomenlovelace.bcs.org/) in the University of Glasgow to present her work on multimodal medical image processing.

 [02/2025] I was awarded a Research Grant from [the Royal Society](https://royalsociety.org/) as the **<span style="color: red;">PI</span>**.